Asser22/Leetcode-Solutions/README.md

 - `1.
 Two Sum`
 - `9.
 Palindrome Number`
 - `20.
 Valid Parentheses`
+- `34.
+Find First and Last Position of Element in Sorted Array`
 - `35.
 Search Insert Position`
 - `121.
 Best Time to Buy and Sell Stock`
 - `122.
 Best Time to Buy and Sell Stock II`